College Scholarships

 Old Dominion (VA) Chapter, The Links Incorporated is an organization of women from Prince William and other Northern Virginia counties.
 We are committed to educational, cultural, and civic activities.
 We seek to provide programs of various enrichment experiences for those who are educationally disadvantaged and culturally deprived as well as provide support and encouragement for talented individuals.
 To accomplish the latter, we are committed to providing support to the youth of Prince William County through educational scholarships.

-This year, Old Dominion (VA) Chapter will be awarding scholarships in the amounts of $1,250 to $2,500 to deserving students.
+This year, Old Dominion (VA) Chapter will be awarding scholarships to deserving students who need financial aid to attend college and who demonstrate a clear commitment to completing their degree while maintaining good academic standing.
 Only one application is necessary from each applicant.
-The scholarship and amount to be awarded will be based on criteria set by the Scholarship Committee.
+The scholarship and amount to be awarded will be based on Chapter funding and criteria set by the Scholarship Committee.
 The scholarships are as follows:

 • The Ethel L. Reaves Community Service Leadership Award ($2,500)